-The 90th Pennsylvania was commanded at the Battle of Gettysburg by Colonel Peter Lyle.
-He took command of the brigade during the battle, leaving Major Alfred J. Sellers in command of the regiment.
+Colonel Peter Lyle commanded the 90th Pennsylvania Infantry at the beginning of the Battle of Gettysburg.
+He took over command of the brigade during the battle.
+Major Alfred J. Sellers then took command of the regiment.

 |Major Sellers was awarded the Medal of Honor for his actions on July 1st when he “voluntarily led the regiment under a withering fire to a position from which the enemy was repulsed.”|

 |Attached to the 2nd Brigade, 2nd Division 1st Corps, Army of the Potomac|

 The Granite Tree Monument

 The Commonwealth of Pennsylvania erected the “Granite Tree Monument” in 1888 northwest of Gettysburg on Oak Ridge along Doubleday Avenue.